 You also learned that you’re able to have multiple HSAs open without penalty.
 So be sure to do your homework, since not all HSA providers are created equal.

 As long as you’re eligible to have an HSA, you can choose your HSA provider—so choose wisely.
 If you don’t have a Bend HSA, it’s worth your while to discover the Bend Difference.
 Bend provides you with the smartest, most advanced HSA on the market, loaded with innovative, user-friendly capabilities that work for you.
-Best of all, a Bend HSA has no monthly fees for individuals and families.
+Feature rich.
 No gimmicks.
 No surprises.
-No hidden fees.
 Just a great HSA platform designed to make unlocking the full potential of your HSA simple and convenient.